Timothy Sykes Review

 If you’re entering the world of online trading, Timothy Sykes is generally one of the first traders you will discover.
-Tim has been day trading for a long time and his marketing tactics provide him with an impressive reach.
+Tim has been day trading for a long time, and his marketing tactics provide him with an impressive reach.

 Tim Sykes started trading with his Bar Mitzvah gift money during his college years.
 He’s well known for turning $12,415 of gift money into over $4 million in trading profits.
-Tim primarily focuses on penny stocks, however his style has evolved over the years, allowing him to profit in different market conditions.
+Tim primarily focuses on penny stocks.
+However, his style has evolved over the years, allowing him to profit in different market conditions.

 Tim Sykes: The Marketer

-If you’ve been trading for some time, you’re definitely familiar with Tim and his marketing style.
+If you’ve been trading for some time, you’re familiar with Tim and his marketing style.
 Love it or hate it, Tim Sykes uses marketing tactics that attract ambitious new traders to the markets.
 His Instagram page is plastered with images of luxury cars, exotic vacations, and even stacks of cold hard cash.
 Tim is well-aware of the image he has created but claims to use it as motivation for aspiring new traders.
-The markets can be boring so Tim focuses on the rewards of becoming a hard trader and shares photos from his luxurious lifestyle to motivate others.
+The markets can be dull, so Tim focuses on the rewards of becoming a hard trader and shares photos from his luxurious lifestyle to motivate others.